bplmaps/lmec-main-site/content/articles/the-power-of-noticing-and-wondering-an-interview-with-sharon-hessney.md

 **ML: What are a few maps in the series you’d like to show us?**

 SH: Here are two “What’s Going On in This Graph?” releases with maps.
-(The archive of the 147 released New York Times graphs is on the [“What’s Going On in This Graph?” website](https://www.nytimes.com/column/whats-going-on-in-this-graph).)
-Click on the graph title to see the entire release and follow up reveal, which includes the free link to the New York Times article that included the graph, additional questions and Stat Nuggets – concise definitions of statistical and math terms from the graph and an explanation of how they are used in the graph.
+(The archive of the 147 released New York Times graphs is on the [“What’s Going On in This Graph?” website](https://www.nytimes.com/column/whats-going-on-in-this-graph).
+Click the graph title to see the entire release and follow up reveal, which includes the free link to the New York Times article that included the graph, additional questions and Stat Nuggets, concise definitions of statistical and math terms from the graph and an explanation of how they are used.)

 [Global climate risks](https://www.nytimes.com/2021/03/25/learning/whats-going-on-in-this-graph-global-climate-risks.html) (choropleth map)